-WHO to open final talks on anti-tobacco trafficking accordMarch 27th, 2012 in Health
+WHO to open final talks on anti-tobacco trafficking accordMarch 27, 2012 in Medicine & Health / Health

 Negotiators will hold final talks next week for a global deal to stem illegal tobacco trade that could net an extra $50 billion annually in tax revenues, the World Health Organisation said Tuesday.

 "Illicit trade is one of the most problematic areas," said Haik Hikogosian, who heads the UN health agency's anti-tobacco secretariat.

 "It is not just a criminal activity, but a source of relatively cheap tobacco products, and that cheap product fuels consumption.
 By tackling illicit trade, we're tackling availability," he added.